Parsl/parsl/docs/userguide/configuration/executors/htex.rst

 GPU Oversubscription
 ^^^^^^^^^^^^^^^^^^^^

-For hardware that uses NVIDIA devices, Parsl allows for the oversubscription of workers to GPUS.
+For hardware that uses NVIDIA devices, Parsl allows for the oversubscription of workers to GPUs.
 This is intended to make use of NVIDIA's `Multi-Process Service (MPS) <https://docs.nvidia.com/deploy/mps/>`_ available on many of their GPUs that allows users to run multiple concurrent processes on a single GPU.
 The user needs to set the ``worker_init`` command of the Provider to start MPS on every node in the block (this is machine dependent).
 The